 VEGETABLES / MELON

 Cucumber melon.
 Cucumis melo var. flexuosus.
 This variety is eaten in the immature stage like a cucumber.
 Fruit are pale green and best eaten when under 12" long, but too young and the flesh is a bit tougher and slightly more bitter.
 Rind is tough, but it is relatively sweet.
-In 2014, cousins Sonya Grob and Kim Musgrove shared this family heirloom with SSE.
-Their grandfather and grandmother Cohlmia, "giddy and sitti," brought it to the United States between 1900 and 1910 when they emigrated from Jdeidet Marjeyoun in southern Lebanon.
-The Cohlmias settled in Oklahoma where Sonya recalls how their big garden always contained this variety.
-They raised the variety in Waynoka, OK and it was passed down to Sonya's parents, Woody and Phyllis Cohlmia, who raised it in Oklahoma City.
+In 2014, cousins Sonya Cohlmia Grob and Kim Cohlmia Musgrove shared this family heirloom with SSE.
+Their Cohlmia grandfathers and grandmothers, "giddy and sitti," brought seed to the United States between 1900 and 1910 when they emigrated from Jdeidet Marjeyoun in southern Lebanon.
+The Cohlmia's settled in Oklahoma where Sonya and Kim recall how each of their family’s gardens always contained this variety.
+Sonya’s family raised the variety in Waynoka, OK, and Kim's parents, Woody and Phyllis Cohlmia, also grew them in Oklahoma City.
+It is a favorite in the Lebanese community as many families also have the seeds and continue to grow them.
 Botanically it's a melon, but used by the family as a cucumber.
 SSE Accession # 132355

 $4